WordPress Multisite User Management

 Multisite User Role Manager

-The Multisite User Role Manager plugin lets Super Admin users easily manage users and sites from one pane in the Network Admin area.
+The Multisite User Role Manager plugin lets Super Admin users easily manage Multisite members of different sites from one pane in the Network Admin area.
 It also allows you to add users (with a specific role) to all subsites, if needed.
-This plugin can be used to easily wrangle the confusing facets of user management when it comes to Multisite.
+This WordPress plugin can be used to easily wrangle the confusing facets of user management when it comes to the Multisite plugin.

 WP Engine and Multisite